mauri870/powershell-reverse-http/README.md

 > Note: Use this program at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization

+> Meterpreter-like backdoors are a pretty common attack vector and most decent antiviruses detect this behavior as a virus.

-A simple windows service running on background that connects with a meterpreter session via http  with no virus signature
+A simple windows service running on background that connects with a meterpreter session via http.

 ### Usage
-First, you need [go](https://golang.org/dl/) for build the binary (duh!) and [metasploit-framework](https://github.com/rapid7/metasploit-framework) for accepts the reverse connection
+First, you need [go](https://golang.org/dl/) for build the binary (duh!) and [metasploit-framework](https://github.com/rapid7/metasploit-framework) to accept the reverse connection:

 ```
 git clone https://github.com/mauri870/powershell-reverse-http.git